 Mucus

-These glands are composed of different cells including:
+These glands are composed of different cells, including:

 Goblet cells that produce mucus.

-Enterocytes that are involved in nutrient absorption.
+Enterocytes are involved in nutrient absorption.

 Enteroendocrine cells that release hormones to regulate digestion.